 If I’m experiencing anger or irritability, what can I do about it right away?

 Remember, you can’t always control situations that make you angry, but you can choose your response.
 Some anger management strategies include:

 - Taking a timeout.
 Walk away from the situation and give yourself time to calm down.

-Breaking the cycle of anger—acknowledge your feelings and then remind yourself that it is not worth it to respond in an angry way may make the situation worse or result in negative consequences for you or someone you care about.
+- Breaking the cycle of anger.
+Acknowledge your feelings and then remind yourself that responding in an angry way may make the situation worse or result in negative consequences for you or someone you care about.

 - Maintaining a regular sleep schedule.
 A good night’s sleep can help you handle situations during your day.